Sarasota Opera suspends performances

-SARASOTA — Sarasota Opera suspended all performances of operas and other concerts and events as of March 13 in response to the coronavirus situation, following guidance of the city of Sarasota and state health officials.
+Sarasota Opera will immediately suspend all performances of operas and other concerts and events as of March 13 in response to the current Coronavirus situation and following guidance of the City of Sarasota and state health officials.

 Post a comment as